Wuhyun/CMB-BEST/README.md

 # CMB-BEST
 A code for CMB bispectrum estimation of primordial non-Gaussianity.
-For mathematical and implementational details, please refer to this paper: (arxiv link to be added).
+For mathematical and implementational details, please refer to [this paper](https://arxiv.org/abs/2305.14646).
 Please [contact me](mailto:wuhyun@kasi.re.kr) if you have any issues installing or using the code.

 ## Dependencies